My learning about network policies

 app: busybox-backend # Where protected should send data?

-Also, don’t forget to understand the difference between [], {} and empty:
+Also, don’t forget to understand the difference between [], {} and leaving it empty:

 ingress: